kenneth01px2018/ncaa_analysis/README.md

 Directory
 - **NCAA.R** contains the R script I used for the analysis
+- **Scraping Data.ipynb** is the Jupyter Notebook I used to scrape data from RealGM
 - **ncaa_final22.csv** in **Data** is the data set that I used for the analysis